dmillett/inclinician/README.md

  * Encouraging better communication between patients, clinical staff, researchers and educators
    - Increasing empathy and understanding to reduce suffering
  * Root Cause Analysis
+   - Symptoms may be overlapping and caused by a combination of toxins, pathogens and genetic expression
+   - Inflammation usually causes pain, alleviating pain is only part of the answer
  * Cultural Medicines

 ### Risks